Nervosys/Botnix/docs/using/overlays.chapter.md

 The list of overlays can be set either explicitly in a Nix expression, or through `<nixpkgs-overlays>` or user configuration files.

-### Set overlays in NixOS or Nix expressions {#sec-overlays-argument}
+### Set overlays in Botnix or Nix expressions {#sec-overlays-argument}

-On a NixOS system the value of the `nixpkgs.overlays` option, if present, is passed to the system Nixpkgs directly as an argument.
-Note that this does not affect the overlays for non-NixOS operations (e.g.  `nix-env`), which are [looked up](#sec-overlays-lookup) independently.
+On a Botnix system the value of the `nixpkgs.overlays` option, if present, is passed to the system Nixpkgs directly as an argument.
+Note that this does not affect the overlays for non-Botnix operations (e.g.  `nix-env`), which are [looked up](#sec-overlays-lookup) independently.

 The list of overlays can be passed explicitly when importing nixpkgs, for example `import <nixpkgs> { overlays = [ overlay1 overlay2 ]; }`.